 About Link Monitor

 To monitor the status of interfaces on your Firebox, you can enable Link Monitor.
 When you configure Link Monitor for an interface, you specify one or more Link Monitor targets, which are remote hosts beyond your network perimeter.
 The Firebox sends traffic through the interface to a Link Monitor target to verify connectivity.
-If Link Monitor target does not respond, the Firebox considers the interface to be inactive.
+If the Link Monitor target does not respond, the Firebox considers the interface to be inactive.

 The interface status is used by multi-WAN and SD-WAN on the Firebox: